 RELATED REVIEW: The Best Long Underwear and Base Layer for Men

-We don't all live in the arctic circle, or Minnesota, and therefore probably don't need the warmest base layer for a great deal of our three-season adventures.
+We don't all live in the Arctic Circle or Minnesota, and therefore probably don't need the warmest base layer for three-season adventures.
 Enter the Merino+ 160.
 With a fabric weight of 160 g/m², it is suited for fall, spring, and the edges of winter.
 On its own, we were able to wear it down to 40-45°F while remaining moderately active.
-That's actually warmer than the Patagonia Capilene Midweight, a synthetic model of the same fabric weight.
-We hiked in temperatures hitting the mid-70s without any problems, too.
-If warmth is what you're after, the Arc'teryx Rho was the only contender to score a 9 out of 10 in this metric, with the Smartwool Merino 250 trailing behind, scoring an 8 out of 10.
+We hiked in temperatures hitting the 70s without any problems, too.

 Several design details added some warmth in more subtle ways.
 The superior fit of this model helped to control the microclimate between our skin and the shirt.
-With long sleeves and an adequate torso length, our wrists and bellies were never exposed to cool air when moving through the backcountry, which is much more than the Icebreaker Oasis can say.
+With long sleeves and an adequate torso length, our wrists and bellies were never exposed to cool air when moving through the backcountry.
 This model also has a drop tail for a happier bum and to help it stay tucked into pants.
 The back of the zipper teeth are prevented from skin contact by an extra strip of material sewn in place, and the metal slider pull tab won't unpleasantly chill your neck due to a sleek zipper garage.

 In our indoor workout test, we worked up a good sweat, but it only took five minutes to be back to dry inside this master of exhalation.
-The Helly Hansen Lifa Stripe Crew and Under Armour Base 4.0 were more breathable, and only slightly.
 In all, this shirt does very little to deny the laws of thermodynamics, and we love that.

 Comfort and Fit

 We like the design and placement of the flatlock seams.
-They are thinner than most of the other models, and placed strategically to avoid chafing anywhere, such as the shoulders and under the arms.
+They are thinner than most of the other models and placed strategically to avoid chafing anywhere, such as the shoulders and under the arms.
 The huge gussets along the sides and under the arms attributed to this top's unhindered mobility.
-Due to its weight, fit, and superior design, this model felt the least restricted of the whole lot.
+Due to its weight, fit, and superior design, this model is one of the least restricting ones.
 Nice work, Rab!
-The only product that topped it in terms of comfort was the incredibly soft SmartWool Merino 250 Base Layer.
-Like the SmartWool, the Merino+ was one of the best-looking tops for around town, too.
+The Merino+ was one of the best-looking tops for around town, too.

-After thoroughly saturating this shirt, it took 13 hours to completely dry, only 8% slower than the fast-drying champion, the Lifa Stripe Crew.
+After thoroughly saturating this shirt, it took 13 hours to completely dry, which was one of the fastest dry times recorded.
 We credit its thin fabric to a large part of its success.
 If you ever manage to sweat more than this breathable top can handle, rest assured that it will dry faster than the majority of alternatives.

 The biggest drawback of this Rab top lies in its weak durability.
-Starting with the fabric, despite being reinforced with 35% polyester, it feels less sturdy than the fully synthetic Capilene Midweight, its fabric weight equal.
-However, after three months of extensive use and abuse, we didn't find any wear nor tear in the fabric.
+Starting with the fabric, despite being reinforced with 35% polyester, it feels less sturdy than fully synthetic tops of similar fabric weight.
+However, after three months of extensive use and abuse, we didn't find any wear or tear on the fabric.

 The seams were another story, though, and a large reason this product scored low in this category.
 The hems at the bottom of the sleeves and the shirt bottom are especially susceptible to ripping and tearing loose.
 We found several points where the threads were coming loose at the end of our testing period; although it didn't have any effect on the performance of this top yet, we expect that it will come at some point down the road.
-Also, the flatlock seams didn't instill us with great confidence in terms of their longevity.
-We liked the solid seams on The North Face Warm and Icebreaker Oasis much better for their durability.
+Also, the flatlock seams didn't instill us with great confidence regarding their longevity.
 We think this already great product could increase its value by putting a little more care and sewing mastery into its seams.

-We recommend this base layer for almost any form of activity in cool temperatures, and even moderate activity in warm environments.
+We recommend this base layer for almost any form of activity in cool temperatures and even moderate activity in warm environments.
 Fall and spring are the perfect seasons for the Merino+ 160.
 Being quick to dry, this is also a good option for wetter, sweatier climates where you need a base layer, as well as water sports such as kayaking or canoeing trips.
-It resists odors fairly well, and looks good too, making it a good option for time in the backcountry and around town.
+It resists odors fairly well and looks good too, making it a good option for the backcountry and around town.